-We’re pleased to announce that our third Bai Meigui Translation Competition is now open!
+We are delighted to announce the results of our third Bai Meigui Translation Competition!

 The competition is free to enter, and is open to anyone, from any country, with an interest in Chinese-English translation.